-This is why it’s important to schedule appointments now and get you and the rest of your family into the dentist to use your plans for procedures you may have been putting off like checkups, fillings or more serious dental procedures.
+This is why it’s important to schedule appointments now and get you and the rest of your family into the dentist to use your plans for procedures you may have been putting off like routine dental checkups, dental fillings or more serious dental procedures.

 Make the Most of Your Plan

 Like many things in life, going to the dentist and taking care of your teeth is better done today rather than tomorrow.
 Not only do most plans pay for 100% of preventative costs, but also the prices of dental procedures increase drastically the longer you wait, and the more work is required to fix them.
 Waiting to deal with that $50 checkup can turn into a filling that is $150 or a root canal that costs several hundred dollars.

 In addition, you may hit your yearly maximum with your insurance if you wait until the problem becomes more expensive requiring you to spend more money out of pocket.
 If you see your dentist early, you both can plan your dental procedures and make sure to cover everything in the most cost-efficient manner.

 Finally, the biggest problem with waiting too long is one of space.
 A dentist’s office can only have so many appointments a week.
 With so many people trying to use their plans, you may not be able to get in quickly if an emergency or serious problem does arise.
 That is why it is important to plan ahead and make appointments now.